Tensor product method for fast solution of optimal control problems with fractional multidimensional Laplacian in constraints: Introduction

 \section{Introduction}

-Optimization problems with partial differential equations (PDEs) as constraints are well known in the mathematical literature.
-They admit a number of applications in various fields of natural science and have been studied for many years, see \cite{Troeltzsch:2005} for comprehensive presentation.
-Of particular interest are \emph{tracking-type} problems, where the objective functional is the deviation of the PDE solution from a given target function in some norm.
+Optimization problems with partial differential equations (PDEs) as constraints are well known in the mathematical literature and have been studied for many years, see \cite{Pontryag:1963,Troeltzsch:2005,Hinze_book:09} for comprehensive presentation.
+A major challenge in the numerical analysis of the PDE constrained optimal control problems is the evaluation of the constraints requiring the solution of a partial differential or nonlocal integral-differential equations in $\mathbb{R}^d$.

-Optimal control problems pose a major challenge from a computational point of view due to the complexity of constraint: evaluating the constraint requires the solution of a partial differential equation.
 Therefore, to make these problems tractable, specially tailored solvers are required.
-In the classical sense, partial differential equations are given by local operators, i.\,e. only local information is required to evaluate the operator at a given point in the domain.
-When the PDE is discretized, the locality of the operator infers sparsity of the discrete operator---to evaluate the operator on a grid point, only the information at the neighboring grid points is needed.
-In this case, classical elliptic problem solvers for the forward problem can be modified to apply to the optimization problems, see \cite{HerKun:2010} for an overview.
-Multigrid methods for elliptic equations are shown to be particularly efficient since their computational complexity is linear in the number of degrees of freedom, i.e. in the number of grid points in the computational domain in $\mathbb{R}^d$, see \cite{BoSch:2009,BoSch:2012}.
+In the classical sense, partial differential equations are governed by local operators, implying the sparsity of the discrete operator (matrix).
+In this case, traditional elliptic problem solvers for the forward problem can be modified to apply to the optimization problems, see \cite{Benner:04,HerKun:2010} for an overview.
+Multigrid methods for elliptic equations are shown to be efficient since their computational complexity is linear in the number of grid points in the computational domain in $\mathbb{R}^d$, see \cite{BoSch:2009,BoSch:2012}.

-In recent literature the study of problems with nonlocal constraints has attracted particular interest, where the operator is not differential but of integral type.
-The prototypical example of this kind of problems is the \emph{fractional Laplacian} operator, which is attained by taking a fractional power of the classical Laplacian operator, see for example \cite{FracLapl:2018,Kwasn:17,HaHighTrefeth:08,GaHaKh3:02}.
-These problems pose an additional computational challenge: since local information is not sufficient for the evaluation of the operator, the discretized operator will be a dense matrix instead of a sparse one---if implemented in a straightforward way, even the simplest matrix-vector operations would have a quadratic complexity in the number of degrees of freedom in the computational box in $\mathbb{R}^d$.
-This would make these problems intractable even on moderately fine grids, especially in the three-dimensional case.